sa-tre/satre-specification/docs/source/pillars/data_management.md

 ## Data lifecycle management

-The ability of the {ref}`TRE operator <admin_roles>` to manage how and where data is stored, how it moves, changes and is removed.
+The ability of the {ref}`TRE operator <infrastructure_roles>` to manage how and where data is stored, how it moves, changes and is removed.

 ```{list-table}
 :header-rows: 1